Organ

 Guest Artists

-We offer many opportunities to learn from other leading professional teachers and performers in the field.
-Recent distinguished guests have included Kimberly Marshall, Richard Elliott, Paul Jacobs, Ken Cowan, Alan Morrison, Johann Vexo and Jean-Baptiste Robin.
-In fall 2025, Olivier Latry will be on campus for a concert and masterclass
+We offer regular opportunities to learn from other leading professional teachers and performers in the field.
+Recent distinguished guests have included Peter Sykes, Kimberly Marshall, Richard Elliott, Paul Jacobs, Ken Cowan, Johann Vexo and Jean-Baptiste Robin.
+In 2025/26, Olivier Latry, Martin Schmeding, and David Enlow will be on campus for concerts and masterclasses.

 Pre-College Opportunities